Desire-2/Afritech_Bridge_lms/frontend/DEPLOYMENT.md

 - Monitor application performance
 - Configure auto-scaling if needed
 - Optimize bundle size and loading times
-- Vercel will use `vercel-build.sh` for building the project.
+- Vercel will use `npm run build` for building the project.
 - Output directory is `.next` (configured in `vercel.json`).

 ## 5. Deployment Steps